cloudmesh-community/fa18-523-66/project-report/report.md

 > Nevertheless, the user must still provide other parameters such as the type of kernel function to use and the cost function C for
 > introducing each slack variable" [@book-intro-data-mining].

 Support Vector Machines are most suitable when there are a large number of features and the numeber of rows in the training data is quite large.
 It is usually considered the best model in situations where there is high sparcity or problems where the number of zero values among the features is high.
-Furthermore, using the kernal trick ensures optimization of algorithms and problems [@https://www.researchgate.net/post/When_we_use_Support_Vector_machine_for_Classification].
+Furthermore, using the kernal trick ensures optimization of algorithms and problems [@www-svm-machine-learning].

 ##### Model Fitting